On this page

 Note: The terms financial adviser and financial planner are used interchangeably, with no difference between the two.
 In this article, we will use financial adviser for the sake of consistency.

 It appears many people assume financial advice is beyond their means, but is that the case?

-The cost of financial advice can vary considerably, depending on a range of factors, including the type and extent of advice that you receive, and how you pay.
+The cost of financial advice can vary considerably, depending on the type and extent of advice, your level of wealth, and how you pay.

 AFS licences are issued by the Australian Securities and Investments Commission (ASIC).
-ASIC is Australia’s corporate regulator and maintains a financial advisers register where you can find key information about an adviser or planner, including:
+ASIC is Australia’s corporate regulator and maintains a financial advisers register where you can find information about an adviser, including:

 - Whether they are currently registered